mukund-yedunuthala/mukund-yedunuthala.de/content/projects/radiative-ht-fem.md

 +++
-title = "Modeling of radiative heat-exchange using finite element method" description = "A finite element method based solver for a mathematical model of heat-transfer comprised of a coupled system of conduction and radiation." date = 2022-10-15 weight = 3
+title = "Modeling of radiative heat-exchange using Finite Element Method (FEM)" description = "A finite element method based solver for a mathematical model of heat-transfer comprised of a coupled system of conduction and radiation." date = 2022-10-15 weight = 3